Do you know what the biggest killer of perfectly good marriages is? It’s not what most people think.

 People often end perfectly good relationships not because they’re incompatible but because they’ve misunderstood the problem they are facing, and it means similar problems will appear in future relationships for that person.

+One lady went through three marriages before she learnt this at 60 years of age.
 Divorce doesn’t educate, affairs are not solutions, and people who want to be right tend to end up alone.

 How to Save a Marriage From the Brink